AdobeDocs/experience-manager-65.sv-SE/help/sites-authoring/editing-page-properties.md

    ![screen_shot_2018-03-22at095740](assets/screen_shot_2018-03-22at095740.png)

-1. Välj **Öppna egenskaper** så öppnas en dialogruta där du kan redigera egenskaperna, sorterade efter lämplig flik.
+1. Select **Open Properties** and a dailog will open allowing you to edit the properties, sorted by the appropriate tab.
 Följande knappar finns också till höger om verktygsfältet:

    * **Avbryt**
    * **Spara och stäng**